Former UK player Isaac Humphries comes out as gay

 Humphries played for UK during the 2015-16 and 2016-17 seasons

-(WKYT) - Former Kentucky basketball player Isaac Humphries shared an emotional video on social media telling his teammates he’s gay.
+(WKYT/WYMT) - Former Kentucky basketball player Isaac Humphries shared an emotional video on social media telling his teammates he is gay.

 The video, shared by Humphries, shows him sharing the conversation with his Melbourne United teammates.